leonlinsx/minimal-mistakes/_posts/2020-09-02-community.md

 ##### Newsletters might not have many exit options

 A recent reddit thread talked about [how huge a star Michael Jackson was, and how we don't see celebrities like that anymore](https://www.reddit.com/r/todayilearned/comments/ikuuhu/til_michael_jacksons_super_bowl_half_time_show/ "MJ").
 The internet's cost deflation has fragmented the world of content, enabling an unimaginable number of new creators.
+There’s less concentration and more diversification.
 What's next?

 One easy prediction is that of the supporting industry for all this content.
 For newsletters, look to [paid courses](https://www.journalism.cuny.edu/centers/tow-knight-center-entrepreneurial-journalism/entrepreneurial-journalism-creators-program/ "paid"), [support groups](https://www.indiehackers.com/group/newsletter-crew "support"), and more people advising on how to get started.